SDawson777/jars-cannabis-mobile-app/SECURITY_NOTES.md

 - **Timeouts**: `EXTERNAL_API_TIMEOUT_MS` ensures upstream calls (OpenAI, weather) fail fast, preventing thread exhaustion.
 - **Security headers**: `middleware/security.ts` applies Helmet, CORS, body limits, and sanitizer middleware by default.

+### CSRF & RBAC

+- **CSRF**: Not required for mobile APIs using Bearer tokens and `SameSite` cookies are not used.
+If you introduce browser-based forms or cookie auth, add `csurf` middleware with per-route exemptions for webhooks.
+- **RBAC**: Current endpoints gate by authentication (`requireAuth`).
+If admin-only routes are added, implement `requireRole('admin')` middleware and enforce least-privilege checks at controllers.

 ## 5. Monitoring & Incident Response Hooks

 - **Sentry** captures both mobile and backend exceptions; include `correlationId` to stitch logs together.